aleshaleksey/fansys23/skills.md

   - Time taken: 1 minute for threshold 16 and below.
 1 hour for threshold 24 and below.
 For higher thresholds, the DM should set a reasonable time.
   - An entity may attempt a rush job to reduce the times to 1 round, 1 minute (or ~1/10) by taking a -10 penalty.
 - **Special**: Disabling the supernatural component of supernatural traps and devices increases the threshold by +10.
-- **Take care**: Yes. for "disable", "create" or "modify".
+- **Take care**: Yes.
+For "disable", "create" or "modify".
 For "research", the time taken on the next check to research the same item doubles with each failure.
 - **Try again**: Yes, if it hasn't blown up in your face yet!

 ___